IEA SHC Task 53: New Generation Solar Cooling & Heating Systems

 Subtask B: Control, Simulation & Design

-To give an example, the Austrian partners developed within the SHC Task 53 a schematic illustration of NG solar cooling & heating systems.
+To give an example, the Austrian partners developed a schematic illustration of NG solar cooling & heating systems within the SHC Task 53.
 The developed square view was improved gradually and now allows an easy and visually well-comprehensible illustration of commercially available systems solutions.
 Figure 1 displays the schematic illustration, which includes the technically required energy sources on the one hand and key technical system solutions on the other.
-The square view presents the technical components in a topologically easily comprehensible, and standardised manner.
-Thus, making NG solar cooling & heating systems classifiable.
+The square view presents the technical components in a topologically easily comprehensible, and standardised manner, making NG solar cooling & heating systems classifiable.

 Australia, China, Germany, the Netherlands, France, Italy, Austria, Sweden, Switzerland, Spain